Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Woman Washing Clothes By Hand at Fountain in the City on day eight of the English WayWoman Washing Clothes By Hand at Fountain in the City

-In about 150 meters, you come to a large roundabout.
-Cross the street, in front of you, the N-550 and pick up the street going southward, the Rúa de San Caetano.
+After about 150 meters and after passing the McDonald’s at a Repsol station, you come to a large roundabout.
+Cross the street, in front of you, the N-550 and pick up the street going southward, the lovely tree-lined Rúa de San Caetano.

 Pick Up the Rúa de San Caetano at Roundabout on day eight of the English WayPick Up the Rúa de San Caetano at Roundabout